 - Over two days

 - 10 credits

-The module is run as an introductory two-day statistical workshop on regression analysis with categorical dependent variables using the Stata software.
-It will include both taught and practical exercises using data series distributed by the module team.
+The module is run as a two-day statistical workshop on regression analysis with categorical dependent variables using the Stata software.
+It will include both taught and practical exercises using data series distributed by the module leader.

-By the end of the two days students should have a good understanding of how to run their own regressions with categorical dependent variables using Stata and how to interpret their results.
+By the end of the two days you should have a good understanding of how to run your own regressions with categorical dependent variables using Stata and how to interpret their results.

 - Assess and be able to interpret results in published research using regression methods with categorical dependent variables.

 - Demonstrate a good understanding of modelling and interpretation of regression models with categorical dependent variables.